 Coins and small bullion

 Pre-1947 UK florins, half-crowns, shillings and sixpences contain real silver (50% from 1920 to 1946, 92.5% before 1920).
-Pre-1920 pieces are particularly worth setting aside.
+The gross weights are standard: a half-crown is 14.14 grams, a florin 11.31 grams, a shilling 5.66 grams and a sixpence 2.83 grams.
+So a 1935 half-crown carries about 7.07 grams of pure silver, while an 1899 half-crown of the same size carries about 13.08 grams, which is why pre-1920 pieces are particularly worth setting aside.
 Modern silver bullion coins (Britannias, Maples, Eagles) are marked 999 or "1 oz fine silver".
 Both pay against the silver market; a photo on WhatsApp before posting confirms which years and denominations a charity has.

 Jewellery: chains, rings, charms, brooches

 Almost any silver jewellery sold in the UK carries a 925 stamp on the clasp, the back plate or the earring post.
-Sets aside even small or broken pieces; the price is per gram and a tangled bag adds up.
+Set aside even small or broken pieces; the price is per gram and a tangled bag adds up.
+Twenty assorted 925 chains, odd earrings and thin rings at an average of 4 grams each make an 80 gram lot, a worthwhile parcel rather than a drawer of oddments.
 Charms hold their own value as design pieces and are worth keeping intact rather than separated.

 A worked example a manager can quote to a trustee